 Around me on all the walls, the arches and ceilings, were white drawings.
 I stood there staring in awe.
 Strange faces and shapes, objects and languages, places and happenings; like someone had been drawing the story of their life.
 Who were all those strange figures?
 And why here under the sea in this cave?
 I sensed I was not alone.

 “So many have come here before, they all had their own story to tell,” a synthetic voice said.

 I turned around to find a tall tin man standing beside me.
-No, that was no man, not a woman either, and why did I just call it a tin man?
-Well that’s what popped into my head, from a story being read to me, which for the life of me I couldn’t remember from where.
+No, that was no man, not a woman either.
+And why did I just call it a tin man?
+Well, that’s what popped into my head, from a story being read to me, which for the life of me I couldn’t remember from where.
 Why would I even call it that?
-It was a machine, humanoid in stature towering a head over me.
-It was shaped like a traveller, but more slender and tall, but there was nothing organic about it.
+It was a machine, humanoid in stature, towering a head over me.
+It was shaped like a traveller but more slender and tall.
 All its parts were synthetic.
 The long arms and legs were made of metal rods, silver fibres, hidden wires, bolts and grey steel blocks.
 The torso and waist were white and red metal armour, contoured to look humanoid.
-The head though, well there was no real head, just a bright white orb of light floating within a cage of spinning metal rings, which held it in place with some invisible means of levitation.
+The head though, well, there was no real head, just a bright white orb of light floating within a cage of spinning metal rings, which held it in place with some invisible means of levitation.